Prescription for Health

 A clinician reviews the patient's chart for chronic disease risk and food access difficulty.
 If a patient is interested, the clinician refers the patient to a group enrollment visit.

 - Patients attend a group enrollment visit.

 - Patients take their prescriptions to the Prescription for Health booth at the farmers market.

-Program staff provide individual nutrition education and support, and they give the patient $10 in tokens at each visit, up to 10 visits.
+Program staff provide individual nutrition education and support and give the patient $10 in tokens at each visit, up to 10 visits.
 The tokens can be used the same as cash at the market to purchase fresh fruits and vegetables, as well as fruit/vegetable plants.